 What Is Instructional Design & Technology? | Jobs & Degrees

-Instructional design and technology is a field you may have heard of but has left you scratching your head as to what it means.
-When I’m asked what instructional design is, I’ll usually give the most basic definition I learned when pursuing a degree in this field.
+Instructional design and technology is a field you may have heard of, but has left you scratching your head as to what it means.
+When I’m asked what instructional design is I’ll usually give the most basic definition I learned when pursuing a degree in this field.
 This definition is simply that instructional design is the practice of designing, creating, and delivering digital and physical instructional experiences and products for those who need it.
 The technology part of instructional design and technology often refers to the use of technology to design, develop, and implement the instruction.

 If you use popular job search engines such as Indeed, ZipRecruiter, or LinkedIn, you’ll come across some of the more common job titles in the field of instructional design and technology.
 These include Instructional Designer, Senior Instructional Designer, Learning Experience Designer, Learning and Development Specialist, Training Specialist, and Instructional Systems Designer.
 Ashford’s Master of Science in Instructional Design & Technology also supports similar job titles and supports a healthy career outlook with a projected 5-8% job growth rate predicted by the US Bureau of Labor Statistics, there are many career paths to explore.
 While the field has a variety of career opportunities to pursue for graduates, is it the right career for you?
 Let’s help you determine if instructional design is a good career fit.

 - Instructional Designer